hpsbe/Globe/README.md

 # Globe
-Experimenting with three.js and making a 3D website with, just for fun!
+Experimenting with three.js and making a 3D website with it, just for fun!

 Link: https://vibeygloby.netlify.app/